muteria/example_c/README.md

 This requires [GNU Gcov](https://gcc.gnu.org/onlinedocs/gcc/Gcov.html), [Mart](https://github.com/thierry-tct/mart) mutation tool and [Shadow](https://srg.doc.ic.ac.uk/files/papers/shadow-icse-16.pdf) patch test generation tool to be installed.
 Muteria will enable test Generation with SEMu and coverage measurement with Gcov and mutation analysis with Mart.

-One may directly run from the following Docker image [https://hub.docker.com/r/thierrytct/cm](https://hub.docker.com/r/thierrytct/cm).
+One may directly run from the following Docker image [https://hub.docker.com/r/thierrytct/cm](https://hub.docker.com/r/thierrytct/cm), Which contains Shadow.
+The image is built from the repository [https://github.com/thierry-tct/continuous_mutation_docker](https://github.com/thierry-tct/continuous_mutation_docker).
 An interactive container may be started as following:
 ```
 docker run -it --rm thierrytct/cm bash
 ```